 Don’t wait until a fire breaks out in your kitchen, a water pipe bursts in your bathroom, or a guest is injured while visiting you to buy renters insurance.
 If you are a Utah renter, this guide was designed for you.

 In 2012, 12,943 burglaries were reported in Utah.
 If your rental is broken into, your landlord’s homeowners insurance won’t cover the cost of replacing your stolen items, but renters insurance can.
-With renters insurance, you’ll also enjoy peace of mind knowing your belongings are protected if they’re damaged or destroyed by events such as a fire, water leak, or vandalism.
+With renters insurance coverage, you’ll also enjoy peace of mind knowing your belongings are protected if they’re damaged or destroyed by events such as a fire, water leak, or vandalism.
 Extra coverage is always helpful.
 Consider purchasing identity theft protection as well, which is offered by many renters insurance companies.

-Additionally, some policies may include liability insurance that can help protect your assets if someone is injured in your apartment due to a fall, dog bite, or other covered event.
+Additionally, some policies may include liability coverage that can help protect your assets if someone is injured in your apartment due to a fall, dog bite, or other covered event.
 Hopefully you never face any of these situations, but if you do, renters insurance will help you get back on your feet.
 In case of emergencies, you might want to consider purchasing more than just the minimum liability coverage offered.
 More coverage can help protect your personal property and valuable items, and could even help pay for your medical expenses.

-Discounts Make Renters Insurance in Utah Even More Affordable
+Which Discounts Make Renters Insurance in Utah Even More Affordable?

 Although already very affordable, there are a few discounts you should see if you are eligible to receive.
 They include: